oracle-livelabs/security/database/redacting-restcalls-with-ords/create-schemas-load-data/create-schemas-load-data.md

     ![SQL worksheet](images/sql-worksheet.png)

-4. Use the following URL to download and save the `employee_data_load.sql` script: <!--PLACE OBJECT STORAGE LINK HERE!!>
+4. Use the following URL to download and save the `employee_data_load.sql` script:

 5. At the top of the menu bar, select the folder icon to open a file.